 - Primary circular reactions (1-4 months)

 The second stage is characterized by the repetition of activities that the baby finds pleasurable.
 For example, babies in this age group tend to suck on their thumbs, wiggle their toes and fingers, and move their legs in a kicking action.
-Contrary to those made in the reflexive stage, these actions are not reflex actions but are done intentionally for pleasure.
+Contrary to those made in the reflexive stage, these actions are not reflexive actions but are done intentionally for pleasure.
 Hence, they are also known as a type of pleasurable stimulation.

 By this time, your baby will smile at people spontaneously, copy facial movements and expressions, respond to the affection shown to them, reach for toys with one hand, and look at the faces of people very closely.
 They also begin to recognize people and things even from a distance (5).